niuers/Distributed-System-Design-Review/Partitioning.md

 2. Avoid hot spot
    * Assign records to nodes randomly.
 But this has a big disadvantage: when you’re trying to read a particular item, you have no way of knowing which node it is on, so you have to query all nodes in parallel.
    * Assume Key-Value data model
-      * Partitioning by Key Range:
+      * Partitioning by Key Range
-      *

 ## Partitioning by Key Range
-1. Assign a continuous range of keys (from some minimum to some maximum) to each partition.
+1. Assign a continuous range of keys to each partition.
 Within each partition, we can keep keys in sorted order
    * Can easily find the node for a key
-   * range scans are easy if keys are sorted in each partition: SSTables and LSM-trees
+   * Range scans are easy if keys are sorted in each partition: SSTables and LSM-trees
-   * certain access patterns can lead to hot spots
+   * Certain access patterns can lead to hot spots
       * Modify the key, adds complexity for query
    * Partitions are typically rebalanced dynamically by splitting the range into two subranges when a partition gets too big.
 1. Products: Bigtable, HBase, RethinkDB, and MongoDB before version 2.4

 ## Partitioning by Hash Key
 1. A good hash function takes skewed data and makes it uniformly distributed
    * Programming languages' hash function may return different hash value in different processes for the same key, e.g. Java's Object.hashCode().
 So not good.

 1. Each partition handles a range of hashes
    * This technique is good at distributing keys fairly among the partitions.
 The partition boundaries can be evenly spaced, or they can be chosen pseudorandomly (in which case the technique is sometimes known as consistent hashing)
-   * it destroys the ordering of keys, Can not do efficient range queries: has to query all partitions
+   * it destroys the ordering of keys, **Can not do efficient range queries**: has to query all partitions
    * Common to create a fixed number of partitions in advance, to assign several partitions to each node, and to move entire partitions from one node to another when nodes are added or removed. dynamic partitioning can also be used.

 3. Products
-   * Cassandra and MongoDB use MD5, and Voldemort uses the Fowler– Noll–Vo function
+   * Cassandra and MongoDB use MD5, and Voldemort uses the Fowler–NollVo function
    * Cassandra achieves a compromise:
       * A table in Cassandra can be declared with a compound primary key consisting of several columns.
 Only the first part of that key is hashed to determine the partition, but the other columns are used as a concatenated index for sorting the data in Cassandra’s SSTables
       * A query with fixed value of first column can perform an efficient range scan over the other columns of the key
       * The concatenated index approach enables an elegant data model for one-to-many relationships

 ### Consistent Hashing
 1. It uses randomly chosen partition boundaries to avoid the need for central control or distributed consensus.
-Note
 2. The consistent here describes a particular approach to rebalancing

 ### Skewed Workloads and Relieving Hot Spot